LaravelDaily/course-react-parking/docs/Lesson 14 - Vehicles list.md

 }
 ```

-All what we need to do now is just grab `vehicles` array and display data returned from API.
+All we need to do now is just grab the `vehicles` array and display data returned from API.

-2. Update `src/views/vehicles/VehiclesList.jsx` component with the following content.
+2. Update the `src/views/vehicles/VehiclesList.jsx` component with the following content.

 ```jsx
 import { Link } from 'react-router-dom'